 The sharing draft classes contain the most common web layer, web tool, map service, and geoprocessing service properties.
 Additional properties can be customized in the service definition draft file using standard third-party XML editors or modified using XML Python libraries such as the xml.dom.minidom library.
 For example, feature access can be enabled on a map image layer or map service.
 See MapImageSharingDraft and MapServiceDraft for code samples.

-After the sharing draft has been configured, it can be saved to a service definition draft (.sddraft) file using the exportToSDDraft function from either the FeatureSharingDraft, TileSharingDraft, MapImageSharingDraft, MapServiceDraft, or GeoprocessingSharingDraft classes.
+After the sharing draft has been configured, it can be saved to a service definition draft file (.sddraft) using the exportToSDDraft function from the FeatureSharingDraft, TileSharingDraft, MapImageSharingDraft, MapServiceDraft, or GeoprocessingSharingDraft classes.

-Finally, the service definition file can be uploaded and published as a GIS service to a server federated with ArcGIS Enterprise, a stand-alone ArcGIS Server site, or ArcGIS Online using the Upload Service Definition tool.
+The service definition file can then be uploaded and published as a GIS service to a server federated with ArcGIS Enterprise, a stand-alone ArcGIS Server site, or ArcGIS Online using the Upload Service Definition tool.
 When the service is published to ArcGIS Enterprise or ArcGIS Online, a corresponding web layer is automatically created.

-The arcpy.sharing module was introduced at ArcGIS Pro 2.2 to provide a better experience when sharing web layers over the previously existing function, CreateWebLayerSDDraft.
-The original function is provided only for backward compatibility.
+The arcpy.sharing module was introduced at ArcGIS Pro 2.2 to provide a better experience when sharing web layers than the original function, CreateWebLayerSDDraft.
+The original function is provided for backward compatibility only.